Letters from Hoi An (or How to Make Your Banana Strong)

 That was quite a nice day and to sum up – once I find someone, at least I’ll know how to make his banana strong – a true life lesson indeed!

-For more tips about check our post about Hoi An Bucket List
+For more tips check our post about Vietnam Bucket List or Hoi An Bucket List

 For more Travel Stories check these Hanoi, Mekong Delta, Halong Bay or Sapa Letters

 Don't forget to pin it